reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 ## Monte Carlo Tree Search

 Before we talk about how AlphaGo works, I'll discuss one of the key components, Monte Carlo Tree search, or MCTS for short.
-The "Monte Carlo" component of the name refes to the random element of the algorithm, while tree search refers to (you guessed it) that it uses a game tree in order to evaluate moves.
+The "Monte Carlo" component of the name refers to the random element of the algorithm, while tree search refers to (you guessed it) that it uses a game tree in order to evaluate moves.

 MCTS is based on set on a relatively simple set of principles, although they can get more complicated in practice: Selection, Expansion, Scoring and Backup.
 Each of these is done a fixed number $(M)$ times, after which a move is selected and played.
 I'll go over these in more detail.